NeilYXIN/WeRead_Desktop/README.md

 ## Features:
 - Based on Electron 28.2.0 and Chromium 120.
-- Supports macOS, Windows, Linux.
+- Supports macOS, Windows (≥10), Linux.
 - High-resolution icon that matches the latest design after macOS Big Sur.

 ## What's new: